terotests/socketEmulator/README.md

 Emit data from client to server

 ### getEnum(t)
+The enumerated socket, stating from 1

 ### getId(t)
+Returns GUID of the current socket.

 ### constructor( ip,port,bUseReal )
+Create new instance with _clientSocket(ip,port);

 ### send(name,data)
 A promisified interface of the &quot;emit&quot; for the _clientSocket